 When an order is created through the delivery app, it automatically assigns the current route as the agent for the new order.

-An order created through the POS is a little more complicated.
+An order created through the POS uses a more complex logic, prioritizing in the following exact order.

 1. If the customer is in a group that is a separate agent - use the group agent.

-2. If the customer has a future delivery or is on a route; show the Route vs Store return location selection.
+2. If the customer has a future delivery or is on a route; show the Route vs Store's return location selection.

 3. If a customer not on a route had a delivery that was not deleted the last 3 days - use the agent of the most recent delivery.